vegegoku/induction-task/README.md

 the image included as a [sketch](snacks-machine.png) describes  the general guide line for the page and does not mean that we want it to look exactly like that.

-## Part 3 - Required

-Please answer the following questions with no more than 2-3 lines

-1- What are Mutation Observers in JavaScript?

-2- Explain 3 different CSS selectors.

-3- What is the difference between `SessionStorage` and `LocalStorage` in HTML5?